Content prep tool

 Open-source implemenation

-The source of this tool is avaiable at GitHub.
+The source of this tool is available at GitHub.

 This is not a replacement for the Microsoft tool, it is a re-implementation of the tool based upon public available information.
 It is not feature complete and it might not work for your use case.
 This library is provided as-is, without any warranty or support.
 If you're having issues the Microsoft support probably won't help you, if you dind't use their official tool.